-Members took note of the Paper CIC/SBC/P/016/12.

-After the implementation of shorter turnaround time, the work efficiency was significantly enhanced to cope with the shorter processing time.
+Agenda Item Paper Major Resolutions/ Progress Highlights implemented in VSRS Stage 3.
+To prepare for the implementation, more relevant information and details would be collected from both new and renewal applicants to enhance the database of registered subcontractors after implementing the Stage 2.
+2.9 CIC/SBC/P/016/12 Update on VSRS Operations - After the implementation of shorter turnaround time, the work efficiency was significantly enhanced to cope with the shorter processing time.
 The applicants were generally satisfied with the services and processing time for getting approval.

-Members endorsed the general principles for determining the extent of regulatory actions against fatal cases with details provided in point 3.2 on page C77.
-One more principle was added in addition to points 3.2a, 3.2b and 3.2c - Except for the reason of fundamental problems with the company's operations such as late payment of wages, the register would be suspended or revoked for the specific trade or specialty causing the death of workers.
+Members endorsed the general principles for determining the extent of regulatory actions against fatal site accident cases with details provided in point 3.2 on page C77.
+One more principle was added in addition to points 3.2a, 3.2b and 3.2c - Except for the reason of fundamental problems with the company's operations such as late payment of wages, the register would be suspended or revoked for the specific trade or specialty relating to the death of workers.
 The register of other trades or specialties under the VSRS would not be affected.
 In response to a Member's suggestion, Chairman pointed out that in consideration of the time, expertise and resources as well as a large number of subcontractors in local market, it would be difficult to monitor or audit quality standards for a wide range of construction products and services provided by the registered subcontractors.

-To raise the awareness of all subcontractors registered under VSRS on the regulatory actions taken by the Management Committee against convictions in relation to serious or fatal construction site accidents, Members were brought attention to the letter in Annex A of the paper.
-To convey a concise and clear message to subcontractors, a Member suggested that the letter should be Secretariat fine-tuned to include the convictions for employment of illegal workers as well as late payment of workers' wages and/or late payment of MPF contributions.
+To raise the awareness of all subcontractors registered under VSRS on the regulatory actions taken by the Management Committee against convictions in relation to serious or fatal

+Agenda Item Paper Major Resolutions/ Progress Highlights construction site accidents, Members were brought attention to the letter in Annex A of the paper.
+To convey a concise and clear message to subcontractors, the letter should be fine-tuned to include the convictions for employment of illegal workers as well as late payment of workers' wages and/or late payment of MPF contributions.
+2.10 Any Other Business Nil.